-

-At a distance of 4 km from Ramnagar Railway Station, 65 km from Nainital, 232 km from Dehradun, and 261 km from Delhi, Jim Corbett National Park is India's oldest and most popular National Park in India.
+At a distance of 4 km from Ramnagar Railway Station, 65 km from Nainital, 232 km from Dehradun, and 261 km from Delhi, Jim Corbett National Park is India's oldest and most popular National Park.
 The Park acts as a protection zone for Bengal Tigers of India.
-It is one of the wellknown wildlife sanctuaries in India and among the best places to visit near Delhi.
+It is one of the wellknown wildlife sanctuaries in India and among the best weekend getaways near Delhi.

 Corbett National Park was established in 1936 as Hailey National Park.
 After India's independence the park was named as Ramganga National Park but later in 1956, it was renamed after Jim Corbett - the famous hunter turned conservationist and author, who played a major role in the establishment of the national park.
 The area came under Project Tiger in 1973.
 Spread over an area of about 520 sq. km, out of which 330 sq. km forms the core area.
 Owing to its location in the Himalayan low lands, many streams flow through the park, supporting the diverse vegetation.
 The altitude of this park ranges from 360 m to 1,040 m.
 Jim Corbett National Park is among the must include place in your Nainital tour package.

 Corbett National Park is one of the best managed and protected areas in the country and attracts thousands of Indian and Foreign visitors each year.
 It is home to around 50 species of trees, 580 bird species and 25 reptile species.
-The park is also home to wide ...
+The park is also home to wide variety of wildlife including Tigers, Elephants, Chital, ...

 Distance from Agra: 321 Kms

-Ranthambore National Park is one of the national parks in Rajasthan, and among the popular national parks near Delhi.
+Ranthambore National Park is one of the best national parks in Rajasthan, and among the popular wildlife parks near Delhi.
 It is situated about 162 km from Jaipur, and 368 km from Delhi.

-Ranthambhore was established as the Sawai Madhopur Game Sanctuary in 1955 by the Government of India and was declared one of the Project Tiger reserves in 1974.
-Ranthambore became a national park in 1981.
-It can be visited along with Jaipur tour packages.
+Ranthambhore was established as the Sawai Madhopur Game Sanctuary in 1955 by the Government of India and was declared one of the Project Tiger reserves in 1974 and it became a national park in 1981.
 Spread over an area of 392 sq. km, the park is majorly famous for its tigers and is one of the best locations in India to watch the majestic predators in its natural habitat.

-Apart from tigers, visitors can also spot a large variety of animals including sloth bear, leopard, caracal, jackal, fox, hyena, mongoose, dainty chital, sambar deer, the blue bull antelope or nilgai, rhesus macaque, langur, and an incredible variety of birds as part of Ranthambore tour packages.
+Apart from tigers, visitors can also spot a large variety of animals including sloth bear, leopard, caracal, jackal, fox, hyena, mongoose, dainty chital, sambar deer, the blue bull antelope or nilgai, rhesus macaque, langur, and an incredible variety of birds as part of Ranthambore trip.
 Ranthambore Fort, Jogo Mahal, Trinetra Ganesh Temple, Rajiv Gandhi Regional Museum of Natural History, Kachida Valley, and Rajbagh are some of the best tourist places in Ranthambore.
+It takes 2 full days to visit the main attractions in Ranthambore.

 Distance from Agra: 268 Kms